2DegreesInvesting/ds.cloud/02_use-cases/README.md

 Use a docker image that gives you most of what you need ([see great options](https://www.rocker-project.org/images/)).

 Say you want to use the tidyverse and rmarkdown.
 A basic computer doesn't work out of the box.

 ```bash
 # https://www.rocker-project.org/
 docker run -e PASSWORD=yourpassword --rm -p 8787:8787 rocker/rstudio
 ```

+Go to `https://{ipv4}:8787` and log in as "rstudio" with "yourpassword".

 ```R
 > library(tidyverse)